MT. ROOTHAAN 7326' AND CHIMNEY ROCK 7124' TRAIL #256

 East route to Chimney Rock

-The trail starts on the Pack River and and climbs steadily up thru the forest until it breaks out on the granite slabs.
-Look for cairns to get you to the rock.
-And look back to see where the trail enters the woods.
-This trail is 11 miles round trip with 2250' of gain.
+Look for cairns to get you to the Chimney.
+Be sure to look back to see where the trail enters the woods.
+This trail is 11 miles round trip with 2250 verts..
 If your goal is to get to the rock, rock hop the rest of the way.
 For great views of the rock, find a soft place to have lunch and kick back.
 Retrace your steps down and pay attention to where the trail enters the woods.

 The trail starts on Horton Ridge and climbs slightly into the forest where it gets a little steeper until it breaks out of the forest and skirts the ridge to Mt.
 Roothaan's Saddle.
-From the saddle turn right (east) and scramble up to the high rocky peak for .4 miles in 376 verts.
+From the saddle turn right (NE) and scramble up to the high rocky peak for .4 miles in 376 verts.

 West route to Chimney Rock